XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

 ## The XDI syntax

 This dictionary has been developed along with the
 [XDI specification](spec.md).
-Any examples given in this dictionary use the **recommended** XDI syntax.
+All examples given in this dictionary use all recommendations of the XDI syntax.
 The metadata name consists of the capitalized namespace, followed by a dot, followed by a tag.
 Here is an example: `Element.symbol`.
 When appearing in an XDI file to convey a metadata value, the line begins with a comment token and end with an end-of-line token.
 A colon is the delimiting token between the metadata name and its value.
 Here is an example:

        # Element.symbol: Cu